truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 var oldInstanceId = $scope.theWblMetadata['instancedeid'];
 ```
 ###_touchRescueFlags_ ![Property][prop]
-A set of boolean flags for helping the devloper rescuing some (weird) touch event behaviors.
+A set of boolean flags for helping the developer rescuing some (weird) touch event behaviors.
 Mainly used for reading.

 ####touchRescueFlags